Santa Clara County v. Southern Pacific Railroad Co.

 Santa Clara County v.
-Southern Pacific Railroad Company, 118 U.S. 394 (1886), is a corporate law case of the United States Supreme Court concerning taxation of railroad properties.
-The case is most notable for a headnote stating that the Equal Protection Clause of the Fourteenth Amendment grants constitutional protections to corporations.
+Southern Pacific Railroad Company, 118 U.S. 394 (1886), is a corporate law case of the United States Supreme Court that concerned the taxation of railroad property.
+The case arose when several railroads refused to follow a California state law that gave less favorable tax treatment to some assets owned by corporations as compared to assets owned by individuals, which the railroads argued was a violation of the Equal Protection Clause, but ultimately the case was decided on statutory grounds in favor of the railroads, with the opinion written by John Marshall Harlan.